pepegar/courses-and-presentations/slides-md/app/00-intro.md

 do we mean by RESTful and how to adapt our servers to interact in a RESTful fashion.

-# SESSION 13

-## Analytical web applications - Dash

-In this session we will introduce a new framework for data oriented web applications, Dash.
-With Dash we will be able to construct data rich applications in an easy way.

-# SESSION 14
+# SESSION 17

 ## Deployment

 In this session we will learn how to deploy our flask applications to the cloud.

+# SESSION 17, 18

+## Data Intensive Web Application

+In this session we will introduce a new framework for data oriented web applications.
+Using this framework it will be easier to create dashboards and data rich applications with Python.

+# SESSION 19

+## Lab: Data Intensive Web Application

+In this session we'll work together to get to build a dashboard application in Python

-# SESSION 15
+# SESSION 20

 ## QA session